9 Awesome Facts About Hierbas Ibicencas

 4. Families closely guarded their secret recipe

-There are recipes around that call for 18 different herbs (we know, its not an odd number) all the way to 29 herbs.
-Traditionally all the herbs and botanicals are ones that can be found growing on the island, and usually wild, however some recipes have called for more exotic spices such as cloves, cinnamon and star anise – none of which can be found naturally on the island – but probably came as a result of the spice trade.
+Typically recipes call for around 18 different herbs (we know, its not an odd number) although we’ve seen recopies from 12 all the way to 35 herbs.
+Traditionally all the herbs and botanicals are ones that can be found growing on the island, many of them wild, however some recipes have called for more exotic spices such as cloves, cinnamon and star anise – none of which can be found naturally on the island – but probably came as a result of the spice trade.

 5. Ibiza is the perfect place